StackVista/stackstate-docs/stackpacks/integrations/scom.md

 The SCOM API integration produces a clean topology in StackState by allowing you to configure specific classes to collect from SCOM.
 You can run the SCOM check from any StackState Agent V2 as long as it can connect to both the SCOM API and StackState.

 Retrieving a large topology can require a large number of API requests, this can take time and may place some stress on your SCOM system.
 The size of topology you can retrieve may also be limited by the number of requests possible.
-To avoid this, you can consider the SCOM PowerShell integration (BETA).
+To avoid this, use the SCOM PowerShell integration (BETA).

 {% endtab %}
 {% tab title="PowerShell integration (BETA)" %}